Introduction

 Tear drop poikilocytes are also known as dacrocytes, with a teardrop shape on the peripheral blood smear in terms of RBC morphology.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Teardrop Shape: The defining feature of a tear drop poikilocyte is its resemblance to a teardrop.
+- Teardrop Shape: The defining feature of a tear drop poikilocyte is its resemblance to a teardrop.
 One end of the cell narrows and comes to a point, while the other end is wider and rounder.

-• Blunt versus Sharp Ends: It’s important to note that not all pointed RBCs are tear drop poikilocytes.
+- Blunt versus Sharp Ends: It’s important to note that not all pointed RBCs are tear drop poikilocytes.
 Artificially induced poikilocytosis during blood smear preparation can sometimes create pointed RBCs with sharp, spiky ends.
 True tear drop poikilocytes typically have blunt or rounded points at the narrowed end.

 Causes of Tear Drop Poikilocytes